-Despite Hillary Clinton's decades-long war on women, women voters will likely put her over the top.
+Despite Hillary Clinton’s decades-long war on women, female voters may hand her a victory in 2016.

 “If the people are capable of understanding, seeing and feeling the differences between true and false, right and wrong, virtue and vice, to what better principle can the friends of mankind apply than to the sense of this difference?” —John Adams (1775)

 Of course, my column was a reference to the fact that the majority of votes to elect Democrat presidents in recent decades have been cast by women.
 Apparently, some women prefer their candidates to be misogynistic sexual predators like Bill Clinton, effeminate socialists like Barack Obama, or, in the current election cycle, Hillary Clinton, a relentless defender of the two previous categories of arrested development narcissists.

 According to a Pew Research study published in July, “Over the last nine presidential elections, women have consistently voted for Democratic presidential candidates at higher rates than men.”

 I know plenty of women — binders full of them! — who are strongly predisposed to vote against liberal statists like Bill Clinton or Barack Obama or Hillary Clinton.
 (For the record, I’ve been married to one of them for 25 years — an articulate, conservative woman who long ago managed to cast off her liberal Duke University indoctrination.)
 However, I remain perplexed as to why substantial majorities of women consistently vote for the Democrat in presidential elections.